FrankKesel/xilinx_tools/vitis/kernel_based_design/vitis_kernel_based_design.md

   * `kria/cpp_libs`: Library for the C++ project.
   * `kria/pynq`: Here you can find the Jupyter notebook code which must be transferred to the Kria target.
   * `kria/vadd_sw`: Here you can find a C++ SW project using CMake as build system.
 The SW will be compiled on the Kria target directly.
-  * `system`: This directory will be used for building the PL binary.
+  * `system`: This folder will be used for building the PL binary.
 * The IP kernel development is done with Vitis HLS.
 You should have some knowledge on Vitis HLS and we recommend to do the [Vitis HLS tutorials](../../vitis_hls/hls_overview.md) beforehand.
 You will get all source codes and scripts necessary for HLS in the folder `reference_files/hls`.
 Project setup will be done based on a shell script as described in the HLS tutorials.
 We will not cover the details of project setup and the work with the Vitis GUI for a HLS project here.
 Please refer to the HLS tutorials for details.
 * The tutorial has been tested with Vivado/Vitis Version 2024.1.
 Depending on your installation you may have to adapt paths (e.g. paths to the Xilinx installation on your computer) in the scripts etc.

 ---
 ## IP development in Vitis HLS
 * In this step the IP core is developed with Vitis HLS.
-The complete source code for the HLS project can be found in the folder `demos > vadd > hls > src`.
+The complete source code for the HLS project can be found in the folder `reference_files/hls/src`.
-* There is a bash script `run_hls.sh` in the folder `demos > vadd > hls > project ` which does the HLS project setup and runs synthesis.
+* There is a bash script `run_hls.sh` in the folder `reference_files/hls/project` which does the HLS project setup and runs synthesis.
 Open the file `run_hls.sh` and check that the path `/opt/xilinx/Vitis/2024.1/settings64.sh` matches your installation of Vitis.
-Execute this script on the command line of a terminal program on you Linux computer.
+Execute this script on the command line of a terminal program on your Linux computer.
   * The HLS project setup is defined in the file `project.cfg`.
 You must not change anything here.
   * The address width of the IP core is be set to 32 Bit in order to be usable with the Pynq Jupyter notebooks.
 This is set in the config file with: `syn.interface.m_axi_addr64=0`
   * _Note_: When you want to start a shell script in a directory on the command line of a terminal program you must precede the script name with `./`, so in the case of the HLS script you must start it with `./run_hls.sh`.
 This will hold also for the following steps and also on the Kria target.